dotnet/runtime/src/coreclr/tools/aot/DependencyGraphViewer/README.md

 2. Load `DependencyGraphViewer.sln`
 3. Build and Run as normal
 ## Using ETW logs
-Visual Studio must be run as an administrator if collecting ETW events when compiling with NativeAOT.
+The DependencyGraphViewer must be run as an administrator if collecting ETW events when compiling with NativeAOT.
+One of the easiest ways of doing this is by running Visual Studio as an administrator and then building and running the program.

 For collecting ETW logs, publish the NativeAOT app you want to analyze.
 This code snippet is an example of publishing the app for Windows as a NativeAOT application on a machine with the required prerequisites installed.
 ```